ANSHIKA1806/ANSHIKA1806/README.md

 - I enjoy collaborating with people on works of similar interest.<br>
 - I'm on track for learning more about Artificial Intelligence, Machine learning and Data Science. <br>
 - Apart from technical interests, I like photography, reading books and dance.<br>
-- Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!<br>
-- You can email me at anshika07281@gmail.com.
-I'll try to respond as soon as possible!<br>

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------